na-na-hi/renget/archive/incarnation-shop.md

 >Stygian Pact 600:
 Can create a promise between two people that cannot be dissolved on penalty of death

+>Authority Crystal (medium): 600

+Can store authorities up to a maximum level of 6.

+>Reliquary’s Drop of Chaos: 600

+Provides a random Divine Relic.
+There is a 20% that the item has a <dud> effect, regardless of rank

 >Detective's Compass 650:
 Points to another incarnation, provided you know both their divine and pre-deification identity